 “We’re not doing just a one-to-one replacement for the access points or even the wireless LAN controllers,” says Michael Combs, Member of Technical Staff – Lead Wireless Architect, Cisco IT.
-“Instead, we’re using this refresh as an opportunity to take a new approach to how we design our networks going forward so they are ready for Cisco DNA solutions.
+“Instead, we’re using this refresh as an opportunity to take a new approach to how we design our networks going forward so they are ready for Cisco intent-based networking solutions.
 This design will also help us serve the ever-increasing demands of user and device density, as well as the next generation of applications.”

 The campus pilot was conducted in a three-story building that provides office space for Cisco IT employees on the upper floors.
 The first floor is a multi-room conference center used for Cisco events and is often rented by local companies and organizations for their meetings.
 During the pilot, the site served a total of more than 830 unique devices on a daily basis, with a peak load of 750 devices connected simultaneously at one time.

 This project focused on the new wireless LAN devices; no changes were planned for the LAN switches during the initial phase.
 In this building, we deployed Cisco 5520 Wireless LAN Controllers configured for High Availability-Stateful Switch Over (HA-SSO) as well as the Cisco Aironet 4800 Access Points.
 We managed these devices within the existing Cisco DNA Center and integrated them with the Cisco CMX instances.